centroid457/requirements_checker/README.md

-# clisender
+# requirements_checker
-Designed to send commands into OS terminal
+Designed to raise if no requirements met

 ## Features
-1. send commands into OS terminal
-2. check if cli commands are accessible (special utilities is installed)
-3. access to standard parts of result in a simple ready-to-use form (stdout/stderr/retcode/full state)
+1. check requirements (system), raise if no match

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).